-In a statement issued on November 11, Christian leaders in Chin State capital Hakha urged churches to refrain from holding any festive celebrations of Christmas and New Year.
+By Van Bawi Lian | In a statement released on November 11, Christian leaders in the capital of Chin State, Hakha, made an appeal to churches, urging them to abstain from hosting any festive celebrations for Christmas and New Year.

 The statement emphasizes, “It has been two years since we were unable to commemorate Christmas and New Year events.
 After careful consideration, we have collectively decided to forego all festive celebrations for the 2022 Christmas and New Year in Hakha.
 However, churches are encouraged to conduct regular worship services during these occasions.”

 The statement also provides specific guidelines regarding the decoration of church properties and Christian family homes.
 It advises that churches and homes decorate only their interior spaces.